The Best Synthesizer Keyboards for Music Production under $500

 We are looking at a synth with universal sound, not only ideal for electronic music producers but all music genres you can think of.

 The package comes with Steinberg Cubase AI.
 A professional DAW that features 48 audio tracks, 64 MIDI tracks, and built-in VST effects to get from first ideas to recording, editing and mixing your productions.
-The USB Audio/MIDI connectivity will give you the true “plug and play” experience without installing any drivers.
+The USB Audio/MIDI connectivity will give you the real “plug and play” experience without installing any drivers.

 Conclusion: The Yamaha MX49 music production synthesizer is right on our budget and is available in 3 different colors, black, blue and white.
 If you are looking for a quality, versatile, portable synth and with over 37 keys, then this is probably the best option for you.